 Lay your sailboat on its side the observe the various positions of the centreboard then mark the casing as a reference to its position enabling quicker setting during sailing.

 Watch for any damage around where the it extends through the hull, usually a nylon-based membrane.

 [ Sailboat Daggerboards ] move vertically inside their case and when raised, the area under the sailboat is reduced.
 The daggerboard’s position along the fore-and-aft line remains the same and has no turning effect.
 It requires only a small opening in the bottom of the hull which eliminates the drag caused by a large centerboard slot.

 Jamming is a problem if sailing into shallow water and the grounding is severe causing damage to the hull.
 If the daggerboard is too high out of the hull when gybing it fouls the boom, causing capsize.

 When the centreboard is down, the sailboat rudder is operated a lot to keep the sailboat on course.
 If the helmsman finds he is making course adjustments by pulling the tiller towards himself then raising the centerboard slightly will correct the problem and conversely if he is pushing the tiller away, then lower it.

-A variety of shapes and sizes of rudders aid in the principal task of making large course alterations when tacking or gybing.
-A secondary function is as a trim tab to correct the balance of the sailboat as it responds to wind and waves.
+A variety of shapes and sizes of sailboat rudder rudder design aids in the principal task of making large course alterations when tacking or gybing.
+A secondary function of the sailboat rudder is as a trim tab to correct the balance of the sailboat as it responds to wind and waves.